amlel-el-mahrouss/photon/ReadMe.md

 # ZKA Browser.

-A web browser engine written in C++ for Mac and New OS.
+A web browser engine written in C++ for ZKA.

 ##### Copyright ZKA Technologies.
 All rights reserved.